King David’s Heart After the Lord

 - The faith of a little child is such that he or she comes to the father when they are called.

 Similarly, Jesus tells us that even if we only have faith as small as a mustard seed; when we sow that small seed of faith, He will cause it to grow.

-The difficulty for many in the generations who follow after the start of a curse, is that they follow the same pattern of living, so that the Word of the Lord does not come to pass in their lives.
+The difficulty for many in the generations who follow after the start of a curse, is that they follow the same pattern of living, so that the word of the Lord does not come to pass in their lives as it should.
 And though the Apostle Paul tells us, that that which is past is past……

 ……. many of us have difficulty moving on in the things of the Lord because there are generational curses blocking us.
 It is only in gaining understanding from the Holy Spirit about these areas, that He is able to help us remove them.
 Before the Lord Jesus ascended again into heaven He spoke of the Holy Spirit, Whom, He said, the Father would send to help us.

 “These things I have spoken to you while being present with you.
 But the Helper, the Holy Spirit, Whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.
 Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.”John 14: 25-27